-10.4.1 MBSA Policy Summary Table - for Consolidated C-3A/I-1 Zone Sites --- -------
+10.4.1 MBSA Policy Summary Table - for Consolidated C-3A/I-1 Zone Sites

-Policy Area Broadway Shoulder Area East - Area A (Consolidated C-3A/I-1 Zo one Sites) MBSA Uses Retail/service, office, hotel, industrial, residential Option/Tenure Secured rental housing and industrial Office/hotel and industrial Max Height 30 storeys 24 storeys Max Density Achievable density will depend on view cone height restrictions and urban design performance.
+Policy Area Broadway Shoulder Area East - Area A (Consolidated C-3A/I-1 Zo one Sites) MBSA Uses Retail/service, office, hotel, industrial, residential Option/Tenure Secured rental housing and industrial Office/hotel and industrial Max Height 30 storeys 24 storeys Max Density Achievable density will depend on view cone he eight restrictions and urban design performance.
 Min Frontage 45.7 m (150 ft.).
 Notes Residential component must be on lands regionally designated as General Urban (C-3A zone, fronting Broadway).
 A minimum of 1.0 FSR of industrial uses is required on the I-1 zoned portion of the site.
 A minimum of 1.0 FSR of service, office or hotel uses is required across the entirety of the site.
 This is in addition to the ground floor retail/service uses required by policy 10.4.4.
-Maximum height up to the underside of Queen Elizabeth Park V See Land Use (Chapter 7) for cases where lesser site frontage m
+Maximum height up to the underside of Queen Elizabeth Park \(\) See Land Use (Chapter 7) for cases where lesser site frontage may be considered at the discretion of the Director of Planning.